andrewhessler/heffree-dev/src/assets/bliki/project-db-client-pre.md

 # DB Client
 Finally!
 This is what this blogging mini-marathon has all been for.
 Saying goodbye to [Planning Poker](./project-planning-poker-post.html) and welcoming in the DB Client.

-I've serendipitously recently watched Gavin King talk about Hibernate and the idea of a Data Access Engineer.
+I've serendipitously very recently watched Gavin King [talk about Hibernate and the idea of a Data Access Engineer](https://www.youtube.com/watch?v=Qvh3VFlvJnE).
 Somewhere in between an Application Developer and a DBA.

-I've been especiialy interested in data and DB operations most of my career.
+I've been especially interested in data and DB operations most of my career.
 Maybe because my first job involved migrating between two databases, I had a lot I needed to learn to be effective.

 So, my goal is to make a DB Client.
 Azure Data Studio is going away, maybe I can fill the void.
 Probably not since this will probably take me 3+ years, but at least it's something I can be proud to work on as a hobby project.
 It will hopefully present plenty of interesting learning opportunities.